library-data-platform/ldp/doc/Admin_Guide.md

 details for a data source, as well as a directory (`extractDir`) where temporary extracted files can be written.

-The LDP software logs its activities to the table `ldp_system.log`.
+The LDP software logs its activities to the table `ldpsystem.log`.
 For debugging purposes, the `--trace` option can be used to enable very detailed logging.